-Your vehicle is fitted with a Thetford Premium LCD absorption type refrigerator.
-The control panel allows you to select your preferred energy source and cooling level.
+Your vehicle is fitted with a Thetford absorption type refrigerator.
+It is silent in operation and the control panel allows you to select your preferred energy source and cooling level.

-Use safely
+Use Safely

 For correct and safe use of this refrigerator, you need to observe several precautions and general recommendations.
 If these instructions have not been followed, warranty claims will not be accepted.